 If you don't know your way around fridges, I would call in a professional.
 Have you looked at your manual just in case it's an easy fix?

 Your fridge has dual temperature controls.
 The top should be around 41-45 degrees.
 Perhaps it got bumped?

 I was having problems with my freezer pouring water into the refrigerator so I opened it up and it was froze up.
 I noticed the drain hole was frozen over so I unplugged it and let it set for 24 hours to melt.
 When I plugged it back up the next day the freezer was freezing, but the refrigerator was not cooling.
 I have cleaned it well and checked the fans and they are running.
 What do I do next?
 Can anyone help?

 Make sure that you have the temperature controls set at exactly 1/2 way point.
 Too high on one or the other, causes the freezer to work very hard and the fridge not to cool as well as it should.
 I found out that when ours quit working and after calling a repairman, spending $$$ he was the one who told me the problem and how to fix it.
-Too many people want one or the other a lot colder than it needs to be and they end up replacing it because it doesn't "work" when all it needed was the controls put back the way they should be.

 The fan motor died in my previous fridge, so while I am fixing it I am borrowing a full size Kenmore stand up fridge/freezer from a friend who had it sitting in his garage.
 We brought it to my house on Saturday, and were worried it might not be good from sitting.
 But, we plugged it in, and it started getting cooler.
 We put my food in it, and it was cold Saturday night when I went to bed.